Gukal7/COVID-19-Worldwide-Analysis-and-Prediction/README.md

-The dataset contains several parameters which were recorder based on the patients identified at different point of time.
+The dataset contains several parameters which were recorded based on the patients identified at different point of time.
 The parameters included are :

 •	Reporting date – date of patient identified